 This also gives a completely different “feel” to the music.
 This is called compound meter, where the main beat can be subdivided in three.

 Practice how to feel the difference between simple and compound meter:

 Up to now you learned how the main beat can be subdivided.
 But the beats themselves also form groups.

 Both Simple and Compound Meter can be either duple, triple or quadruple depending on how the beats are grouped.
+Interested?
 So let’s dig deeper!
 Click on each link to continue: